salsaflow/salsaflow/README.md

 The configuration for all available modules is described in more details later.

-#### Scripts ####

-SalsaFlow occasionally needs to perform an action that depends on the project type, e.g. to increment the version number when handling releases.
-These custom actions are configures in the `scripts` section of the local configuration file.

-Every values in this section must be a path to the relevant script relative from the repository root.

-##### Get Project Version #####

-The script located at `scripts.get_version` is expected to print the current version string to stdout.

-##### Set Project Version #####

-The script located at `scripts.set_version` script is expected to bump the version string to the values that is passed to it as the first and only argument.
-SalsaFlow will handle the committing, just make sure the modified files are staged.

 ## Modules ##

 SalsaFlow interacts with various services to carry out requested actions.